ncasuk/ncas-energy-balance-1-software/docs/grafana.rst

 .. image:: _static/create_plot_grafana.png
   :width: 800

-- There are options to change the name of the plot and colours, axis names etc. on the right hand side.
+- There are options to change the name of the plot, line colours, axis names etc. on the right hand side.